ferduran23/QA-Portfolio-Fer/README.md

 ## 🎮 **About Me**

-I'm especially passionate about narrative-driven games like the Persona series, The Sims, Alice: Madness Returns, and other iconic titles from EA’s catalog.
-I specialize in detailed manual testing, clear bug reporting, and writing reproducible test cases that improve player experiences.

-I’m experienced using Jira, Trello, and Notion to manage tasks, track bugs, and document testing progress.
-For version control, I work with Git and GitHub to organize test cases, bug reports, and collaborate on QA workflows.
-I write and maintain QA documentation using Markdown and organize data in tools like Excel and Google Sheets.
-I focus heavily on creating clear test case designs, detailed reproduction steps, and assigning accurate severity levels to issues.

-Most of my testing experience comes from working on PC, Xbox Series S, and PlayStation 5 (via backward compatibility), where I specialize in gameplay and visual bug detection.

-My QA strengths are in manual testing, thorough bug reproduction, exploring edge cases, and ensuring both story-driven and simulation games deliver a smooth and immersive experience for players.
+I am a junior QA engineer focused on software testing and quality assurance, with a strong interest in interactive and user-centered applications, including gaming environments.
+I specialize in manual testing, test case design, and structured defect reporting, contributing to early bug detection and supporting reliable software deliveries.

+I have experience designing and executing test cases, performing software validation, and managing bug reporting and tracking processes within agile development environments.
+My analytical and detail-oriented approach allows me to identify defects efficiently, explore edge cases, and help optimize development workflows to improve overall product quality.

+I work with tools such as Jira, Trello, and Notion for task management and defect tracking, and use Git and GitHub for version control and QA documentation management.
+I create and maintain testing documentation using Markdown while organizing test data and results in Excel and Google Sheets.

+Additionally, I have foundational experience in test automation using Python and working with databases and SQL for data validation and backend testing support.
+My focus is on quality control practices that ensure functionality, usability, and system stability across platforms, helping deliver consistent and high-quality user experiences.